• Skip to primary navigation

 Sick meat also goes pretty well with seafood, particularly shrimp.

-Being a fatty and rich food, classic vegetable dishes such as mashed pumpkin, potatoes, glazed carrots, caramelized onions, etc., make a great addition to duck meat.
+Being a fatty and rich food, classic vegetable dishes such as mashed pumpkin, potatoes, glazed carrots, caramelized onions, etc., make a good addition to duck meat.

 You can also prepare the meat with popular sides such as fruit sauces or mushrooms.